Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Method

 \subsection{Framework Overview}

+Our framework detects both cast and attached shadows by jointly learning shadow detection and light estimation from a single RGB image and its corresponding normal map (\cref{fig: architecture}).
+We define attached shadows as shadows on the object itself (typically on surface regions oriented away from the light), and cast shadows as shadows projected onto external surfaces.
+Attached shadows depend on surface orientation and lighting, motivating our geometry- and light-aware design.
+We assume a single scene-wide directional light shared across the image, and define $\boldsymbol{\ell}$ to point from the light toward the scene.

-As illustrated in \cref{fig: architecture}, our framework consists of two primary modules: a shadow detection module and a light estimation module.
-The shadow detection module is formulated as a multi-class segmentation task over $\{\text{bg}, \text{cast}, \text{attached}\}$, taking the RGB image and its corresponding normal map as input.
-Meanwhile, the light estimation module leverages the normal map and the predicted shadows to estimate the light direction, represented as a three-dimensional vector.
-By integrating these modules within a unified framework, our approach enables mutual reinforcement between shadow detection and light estimation, thereby improving overall performance.
+Our shadow detection module is formulated as a multi-class segmentation task over $\{\text{bg}, \text{cast}, \text{attached}\}$, taking the RGB image and normal map as input.
+Our light estimation module leverages the normal map and predicted shadows to estimate the light direction as a three-dimensional vector.
+Using the estimated light direction and surface normals, we generate a geometry-derived \emph{partial attached shadow map} from a simple normal-light alignment cue.
+This partial map is incorporated as an additional input to refine shadow detection, while the predicted shadows provide auxiliary cues for light estimation.
+The two modules operate in a closed loop and are iteratively refined over multiple forward passes, improving both shadow detection and light estimation.

-\subsubsection{Iterative Training}
+\subsection{Iterative Training}

-Shadow and illumination serve as mutual cues for estimating each other \cite{panagopoulos2012simultaneous}.
+Shadow and illumination serve as mutual cues for estimating each other~\cite{panagopoulos2012simultaneous}.
 Similarly, our framework jointly and iteratively refines shadow detection and light estimation.

-\jx{Each training step consists of multiple iterations.
+Each training step consists of multiple iterations.
 In each iteration, we use the predicted light direction and surface normals to generate a \emph{partial attached shadow map} derived from geometry and light direction.
-This map identifies pixels that are likely to belong to attached shadows based purely on the object's surface normals and the light direction.
-It is not a complete attached shadow mask because it does not model visibility or geometric blocking, so it cannot capture cases where one surface region blocks light from reaching another.
-Still, it provides reliable local cues near contact regions and boundaries and is then fed to the shadow detection module in the next iteration as an additional input to predict the complete attached and cast shadow masks.
+This map highlights pixels that are likely to belong to attached shadows based purely on local surface orientation and the light direction.
+It is not a complete attached shadow mask because it does not model visibility or geometric blocking; thus, it cannot capture cases where one surface region blocks light from reaching another.
+Still, it provides reliable local cues near contact regions and boundaries, and is fed to the shadow detection module in the next iteration as an additional input to predict the complete cast and attached shadow masks.
+Because this map is generated from the current light estimate during training, the detector learns to use imperfect geometry cues.